Marcos Curado: Career

 Curado's first appearance for Argentine Primera División club Arsenal de Sarandí came on 11 August 2014 when he was on the bench during a win over Estudiantes.
 His first appearance in a match for Arsenal was in the following season, 2015, in a draw against Unión Santa Fe.
 He played in a further sixteen league matches in 2015 before participating in another sixteen in the 2016 Argentine Primera División season.
 In July 2018, Curado was signed by Serie A's Genoa.
 He was immediately loaned to Avellino of Serie B. Despite featuring in a friendly against Roma on 20 July, Curado left Avellino to join Crotone on loan in August.

 After seventeen total games for Crotone, Curado returned to Genoa at the end of June.
 However, on 10 July, Crotone announced a fresh loan deal for the centre-back.
 He'd appear twelve times for them in 2019–20.
 On 2 October 2020, Curado was again loaned out by Genoa as he agreed to join Frosinone of Serie B. He made his debut a day later, playing the full duration of a two-goal victory away to Venezia.

 On 7 July 2021, he joined Perugia on loan with an obligation to buy.

+On 11 August 2023, Curado moved to Catania.

+On 28 August 2024, Curado signed a two-season contract with Ascoli.